arrilot/laravel-widgets/README.md

 ```php
 {{ Widget::recentNews() }}
 ```
-Make sure the widget class can be autoloaded by composer
+Make sure the widget class can be autoloaded by composer.

 ## Configuration